 Ohayo my lovely Occasional Travellers!
 I’m just back from a lovely (but sweltering) trip to the Kansai region of Japan.
-The weather there now is is INSANELY hot.
+The weather in June is INSANELY hot.
 I complain constantly about Singapore’s weather, but I did not expect the Japan summer to be even more unforgiving – we were averaging 34-35 degree temperatures everyday and the air was just so muggy!
 No rain though, just blue, blue skies and now I have an annoying sunglasses tan on my face 0_0 .
 I was last there in 2006 and it was much cooler then.

 I mainly spent time in Osaka – I really liked the Umeda Sky Tower and the Kaiyukan Aquarium was amazing for escaping the heat.
 Other posts of interest include Osaka Castle, the shopping streets of Shinsaibashi and more, and of course eating our way through Osaka’s awesome food!
 I even have a 48 hour guide if you only have that much time to spend in the city.

 Nara and its friendly deer population is quite a sight to behold.
 Hang on to your loose things because these deer get hungry!

 Also close by is Arashiyama and its impressive bamboo forest and temples.

 We also made a quick detour to see the spectacular Torii gates of Fushimi Inari!